-The THREE THUMPS: Certain points on your body, when tap with your fingers, will affect your energy field.
-As follows you will read about some neurolymphatic points that are part of the lymph system.
-By tapping the Three Thumps, you can restore your energy when you are tired or stressed.
+The Three Thumps: Certain points on your body, when tapped with your fingers, will affect your energy field.
+In what follows you will read about some neurolymphatic points that are part of the lymph system.
+By tapping the ‘three thumps’, you can restore your energy when you are tired or stressed.
 This increases your vitality and keeps your immune system strong.

 – focus you if you cannot concentrate

-Place your fingers under your collarbone (clavicle) (see figure).
+Place your fingers under your collarbone (clavicle), see figure.
 You can cross your hands over one another and put your middle fingers on the opposite K-27 point.
-Tap, or massage your K-27 for at least 30 seconds.
-It helps you in dealing with extreme situations, disengage a traumatic stress response from your memory, but it can also help to absorb new information.
+Tap, or massage, your K-27 for at least 30 seconds.
+This helps you to deal with extreme situations, to disengage a traumatic stress response from your memory, and to absorb new information.

 2. Thumping your Thymus Gland will: